 Rough Grade Bypass Application must be filled out and submitted for acceptance at least 15 business days before any grading work is undertaken.
 The Lot Grading Department will review the application and may waive the rough grade inspection requirements; however, the applicant must still obtain a rough grade certificate from an Alberta Land Surveyor displaying all existing elevations within City's allowable tolerance before placing the topsoil (final grading).
+Rough grading work must only take place after the occupancy is issued for the home.

-In such cases, the applicant must submit both rough and final grade certificates for the final grade acceptance process.
+The applicant must submit both rough and final grade certificates for the final grade acceptance process.
 Failure to submit a rough grade certificate with elevations within allowable tolerance may restrict the home builder from bypassing rough grading in the future and/or result in penalties.
-It also may require the applicant to remove the topsoil to correct any deficiencies and perform rough grade inspection.
-The bypass process is done at the risk of the homebuilder/applicant, and they are responsible for correcting any deficiencies found at any stage.
+It also may require the builder to remove the topsoil to correct any deficiencies and perform rough grade inspection.
+The bypass process is done at the risk of the home builder, and they are responsible for correcting any deficiencies found at any stage.